What am I buying?

 Yes, the vines will continue to be used to make our award-winning wine.
 This will require the intermittent use of pruning machines and other plant necessary to maintain the vines.
 The vines will be fully organic, and we are designing these areas specifically to allow for ease of maintenance once in operation.

 When will the retail precinct be delivered?

 We plan on kicking off the first phase of retail development during Stage 2 of Wooing Tree Estate.
-Whilst this is subject to consent, we anticipate construction to commence mid-2021 with the first retail doors being opened in 2022.
+Whilst this is subject to consent, we anticipate construction to commence in 2022 with the first retail doors being opened in late 2022.